Hanibuchi/README/README.md

 - Game development in Unity (C#)
 - Programming in Python and C#
 - Learning full-stack skills to become a project manager in the future
+- Recently studying software design patterns to improve code architecture
-- Studying for Japan’s Applied Information Technology Engineer Examination (AP)
+- Took Japan’s Applied Information Technology Engineer Examination (AP) — likely passed!

 ### What I value:
 - Creating games that bring joy and wonder